-Video: Watch scientists excavate a giant anthill | EarthSky.org
+EarthSky | Watch a giant ant hill excavation reveal a city

 The more I learn about ants, the more my mind is blown.

-Bottom line: Video clip from Ants!
+Bottom line: Watch a giant an till excavation in this video clip from Ants!
 Nature’s Secret Power by cameraman Wolfgang Thaler and entomologist Bert Hölldobler.